ECP-CANDLE/Supervisor/workflows/GA/README.md

 - NUM_ITERATIONS: The number of iterations the GA should perform.
 - POPULATION_SIZE: The maximum number of hyperparameter sets to evaluate in each iteration.
 - GA_STRATEGY: The algorithm used by the GA.
 Can be one of "simple" or "mu_plus_lambda".
+- OFFSPRING_PROP: The offspring population size as a proportion of the population size (this is rounded) (specifically for the mu_plus_lambda strategy)
 - MUT_PROB: Probability an individual is mutated.
 - CX_PROB: Probability that mating happens in a selected pair.
 - MUT_INDPB: Probability for each gene to be mutated in a mutated individual.